ijayzo/terraformInstances/README.md

 	To set up Profiles, update your ~/.aws/config file to look like the file that is named awsconfig on the home dir of this repo.

 (optional) To set up Git
-	mkdir <repo>
+	mkdir <localDir>
-		name of repo on local machine, can be called diff from repo on git cd <repo>
+		name of dir that will hold the git repos cd <localDir>
+	git clone <url of git repo>
-	git remote set-url origin https://<token>@github.com/<username>/<repo>
+		will create a directory with the name of your git repo under the localDir directory git remote set-url origin https://<token>@github.com/<username>/<repo>
 		username and repo here are the names found on github.com git add .